The Friday Five: Civil rights in America

 But, despite the sentiment, he continued on to encourage them to stay with their captors.
 “The freedmen are advised to remain quietly at their present homes and work for wages.
 They are informed that they will not be allowed to collect at military posts and that they will not be supported in idleness either there or elsewhere."
 Texas is a large state and the troops needed to enforce the news were slow to spread.
 Many enslavers deliberately suppressed the information until after the harvest, and some two more years beyond that.

-Now, the Thirteenth Amendment also enables Congress to pass laws against sex trafficking and other modern forms of slavery.
+Now, the 13th Amendment also enables Congress to pass laws against sex trafficking and other modern forms of slavery.

 This was the first of the three Reconstruction Amendments adopted following the American Civil War.
-The Thirteenth Amendment applies to the actions of private citizens, while the Fourteenth and Fifteenth Amendments apply only to state actors.
+The 13th Amendment applies to the actions of private citizens, while the 14th and 15th Amendments apply only to state actors.